GoogleCloudPlatform/kms-integrations/kmsp11/docs/user_guide.md

 The library is built and tested on Windows Server (semi-annual channel), on the amd64 architecture.
 The library is designed to be compatible with Windows Server 2012 R2, Windows 8.1 (x64), and all subsequent server and x64 desktop releases.

-The library requires the preinstallation of the Visual C++ 2019 x64 Redistributable package, which can be downloaded [here][msvc-redistributable].
+On Windows versions prior to Windows 10, the library requires the preinstallation of the Visual C++ 2022 x64 Redistributable package (14.34 or higher), which can be downloaded [here][msvc-redistributable].

 ### Downloading and verifying the library